 why we love Garrett Park Elementary

-To celebrate Martin Luther King, Jr.'s birthday, students participated in the morning announcements, talking about three women from Maryland who were involved in the Student Nonviolent Coordinating Committee (SNCC).
+January 2021: To celebrate Martin Luther King, Jr.'s birthday, students participated in the morning announcements, sharing stories of three women from Maryland who were involved in the Student Nonviolent Coordinating Committee (SNCC).
 Students talked about these heroes and briefly reflected on the stories.

-In honor of Black History Month in February, we celebrated the creativity and achievements of black poets and authors with, among other activities, a poetry slam featuring students.
+2021: In honor of Black History Month, we celebrated the creativity and achievements of black poets and authors with, among other activities, a poetry slam featuring student performances.
 To learn more about this event and view the poetry slam recording, click here.

-For Asian Pacific American Heritage Month in May, we invited GPES family members to do a live or recorded reading of stories celebrating Asian American or Pacific Islander heritage to be shared with our students during class reading times.
+For Asian Pacific American Heritage Month, we invited GPES family members to do a live or recorded reading of stories celebrating Asian American or Pacific Islander heritage to be shared with our students during class reading times.

-On Wednesday, May 19th, we hosted "Growing Our Kids and Our Community Through Anti-Racism Work" with Amber Coleman-Mortley.
+On Wednesday, May 19th, we hosted "Growing Our Kids and Our Community Through Anti-Racism Work" with Amber Coleman-Mortley for GPES families.
 You can find the presentation here.

-We invite you to contact our co-chairs Dana Goodson and Eddine Mureke and join our efforts to celebrate our wonderfully diverse students and community.
+We invite you to contact our co-chairs Eddine Mureke and Dana Goodson and join our efforts to celebrate our wonderfully diverse students and community.